treeverse/lakeFS/docs/deploying/aws.md

 ### Load balancing with Amazon Application Load Balancer

 1. Make sure you configure your security group to allow the load balancer to talk to both the [S3 Gateway](../architecture.md#s3-gateway) and the [OpenAPI Server](../architecture.md#openapi-server)
-2. Create a new load balancer using the AWS console.
+1. Create a new load balancer using the AWS console.
-3. Create a target group with a listener for port 8001 - this will be used for the OpenAPI Server.
-4. Create a target group with a listener for port 8000 - this will be used for the S3 Gateway.
+1. Create a target group with a listener for port 8000
-5. Setup TLS termination using the domain names you wish to use for both endpoints (i.e. `s3.lakefs.example.com` and `api.lakefs.example.com`).
+1. Setup TLS termination using the domain names you wish to use for both endpoints (i.e. `s3.lakefs.example.com`, `*.s3.lakefs.example.com`, `lakefs.example.com`).
-6. Configure routing rules by Host header: `s3.example.com` and `*.s3.example.com` should point at the S3 gateway target group. `lakefs.example.com` should route to the OpenAPI Server target group.

 ### Setting up DNS names for the OpenAPI Server and the S3 Gateway

 1. Copy the load balancer's endpoint URL
-2. Configure this address in Route53 as an ALIAS record for both endpoints
+1. Configure this address in Route53 as an ALIAS record the load balancer endpoint
-3. If you're using a DNS provider other than Route53, refer to its documentation on how to add CNAME records.
+1. If you're using a DNS provider other than Route53, refer to its documentation on how to add CNAME records.
 In this case, it's recommended to use a short TTL value.

 ### Automatically setup an environment using Terraform